im-djh/CMD/README.md

 ## :balloon: CMD Cross-Mechanism Domain Adaptation 3D Object Detection Challenge

+**In order to hold the challenge, we temporarily hid M1's training set data, which will be recovered after the competition.**

 Please refer to the documentation for detailed steps

 ## Data Sample